planet-nine-app/continuebee/java/spring-server/README.md

 # Continuebee Spring Server Implementation
-This project a deployable spring server for the sessionless protocol
+This project a deployable spring server for continuebee

 ---